 The Cobb-Whalen Cup is held every two years and rotates between the North and the South.
-The next Cobb-Whalen Cup will be held in 2020, hosted by the North.
+The 2020 Cobb-Whalen Cup was hosted and won by the North, 17-7.

 The Cobb-Whalen Cup